 - either with the sewing machine taking care to use the elastic stitch.

-For my part, I prefer to use the serger because it allows very clean, almost professional finishes as it assembles and finishes the edges in one pass.
+For my part, I prefer to use the serger because it allows very neat, almost professional finishes as it assembles and finishes the edges in one pass.

-You will also need to adapt your needle(s) to sew Punta di Roma and choose those of jersey type or stretch type.
-These needles have the particularity of having a rounded tip that allows the needle to slide against the stitches so as not to break or tear them or make holes in the fabric texture.
+To sew Punta di Roma, you will also need to adapt your needle(s) and choose those of jersey or stretch type.
+These needles have the particularity of having a rounded tip that allows the needle to slide between the stitches without breaking or making holes in the fabric texture.

-Little extra, as I said above, Punta di Roma is stable when cutting and does not curl...
+A little extra, as I said earlier, Punta di Roma is stable when cut and does not curl...
 Great, isn’t it?

-For washing, a machine wash at 30°C, moderate spin, and air drying.
+For washing, machine wash at 30°C, moderate spin, and air drying.

-For ironing, a gentle ironing is recommended to preserve its qualities.
+For ironing, a gentle press is recommended to preserve its qualities.

 The collection is available on the webshop and in our Woluwe store located at 328, avenue Georges Henri, 1200 Woluwe Saint Lambert, Brussels.